From £28,0159

 INTERIOR

-The ND MX-5 is now eight years old – positively geriatric in the context of model cycles.
+The ND MX-5 is now nine years old – positively geriatric in the context of model cycles.
 Nevertheless, the no-nonsense interior still feels fresh.
 It was a huge leap compared with the NC generation, but if you’re unaccustomed to MX-5s, it’s likely that the cabin’s incredibly compact dimensions will need to sink in before you can meaningfully survey the details.
-The MX-5 has always been resolutely bijou, and this new car is no different.
+The MX-5 has always been resolutely bijou, and the ND is no different.

 Broader adults will find themselves in frequent contact with the centre console, door trim and the sides of the skinny footwell, while taller drivers will want for a few centimetres more leg room.
 Despite a 20mm lower hip point compared with the NC, you sit a little higher than would seem optimal and head room with the top up is relatively limited.
 Moreover, there is a bulge in the floorpan that denies you the option of folding your clutch leg away on motorways (a malaise of right-hand-drive cars only).
 Reach adjustment for the steering wheel was added in 2018.